-When there are errors in the pivot table source data, you might see errors in the pivot table Values area.
+If there are errors in an Excel pivot table source data, such as #N/A, you might see those errors in the pivot table Values area.
 See how to hide those error values, or change them to a different value.

 Watch this video to see how to hide pivot table error values, or change them to a different value.
 The written steps are below the video.